jinchen-hu/ADT_Algo_Exercises/JavaScript/React.js.md

 * Give access to a single DOM element
 * We create refs in the constructor, assign them to instance variables, then pass to a particular JSX element as props

+## Hook System

+* useState
+  * function that lets you use state in a functional component
+* useEffect
+  * function that lets you use something like lifecycle methods in a functional component
+* useRef
+  * function that lets you create a 'ref' in a function component